seven1m/cascading_rubies/README.markdown

 To run the tests, do this: `ruby test/test_cascading_rubies.rb`

-The library has been tested with Ruby 1.8.7 and Ruby 1.9.0.
+The library has been tested with Ruby 1.8.6, Ruby 1.8.7 and Ruby 1.9.1p0.
 If you find problems with your Ruby of choice, please let me know.

 ## License